coralogix/telemetry-shippers/logs/fluentd/k8s-helm/http/README.md

 ## Log Logs: containerd / CRI partial logs

 If your application is generating logs longer than 16k, you should note that the Docker driver will split the logs into multiple messages.
-To fix this we can use concat to fix this.
+To resolve this, you can use the `concat` filter.

 First lets make sure that in the override file, that you use to deploy the helm, has logtag as one of the regex group keys, just like this.